-Delegating isn’t simply setting tasks.
+To delegate isn’t simply to set tasks.
 You also need to think about what everyone already has on their plate and whether that task is suited to that person.
 Your goal as a manager is to unblock people’s problems and support them.
-What isn’t such a good idea is taking on everybody’s problems yourself and making yourself too busy to do your actual job: managing a remote team!
+What isn’t such a good idea is to take on everybody’s problems yourself and make yourself too busy to do your actual job as the manager of a remote team!
 That’s why we recommend using a robust delegation framework.
 Take a look at all your team’s tasks in the following way:

 - How long will the task take?